- Passwords aren’t enough, we require a second factor

 This means that ultimately someone at HEY could access your data, if they jumped through all the right hoops.
 Again, that’s the same situation with all email services that don’t use end-to-end encryption.
 So we tackle this situation head-on at HEY by first locking down access: Only the people who need access to improve or operate the system have access.
 And when they do their routine maintenance, debugging, or servicing of the system, they’re led through an auditing access path that requires them to state the valid consent or justification for the specific access session.

 This access path is then audited by a second group within the company on a weekly basis.
 They review justifications and logs from all access, and thereby serves as a check and balance on all access.
 If an employee ever wrongly accesses customer data through this system, they will be caught, and will face penalties ranging from termination to prosecution.
 In the twenty years we’ve been in business, this has to the best of our knowledge not happened once at our company, but no matter.
 Relying on trust and good faith alone is insufficient.
 We lockdown, we audit, we verify.

-Both of these reviews are currently in process, and we will update this page to detail their findings when they’re available.
 We are also committing to scheduling external security audits on a regular basis going forward Security is never just a checkbox, and a review can’t just be a one-off either.

 Read more about our security practices

 - Our Shield team will step in to help if you’re the target of abuse, mailbombing, or your account is hacked.

 - Our security policy gives a broad overview of our approach to security.

 - Our security whitepaper covers the technical details.